─ ABOUT THE BOOK

 The Performance Code offers a new, science-based way to understand that struggle.

-Physiological state is how the nervous system organizes the body in real time, including heart rate, breathing, muscle tension, posture, movement, and metabolic output.
+Our physiological state is how the nervous system organizes the body in real time, including our heart rate, breathing, muscle tension, posture, movement, and metabolic output.

 — Michael Allison · The Performance Code